jmosk/2023-AdventOfCode/README.md

-The purpose of these solutions is NOT to create the most efficient and complex one-line solutions to each puzzle but to provide a solution along with an explanation of each of the steps taken to get the correct answer.
+The purpose of these solutions is NOT to create the most efficient and complex one-line solutions to each puzzle but to provide a detailed solution along with an explanation of each of the steps taken to get the correct answer.
 After I have solved each puzzle I look at solutions posted by other APL users and learn of the use of other primitives to perform various functions.
 That allows me to use some of these other primitives in future solutions.